 The sugaring process usually begins early in March and can extend well into April depending on Mother Nature.
 Cool nights below zero, followed by days with above zero temperatures, are required to allow the sap to expand up from the roots and into the trunk and branches.
 The trees are tapped, spiles are placed in the holes and metal buckets are hung on the spiles.
 Then the wait for the dripping begins!
 It’s very rewarding going out to collect the sap and finding the buckets full!
 The sap is boiled over an outdoor fire, then filtered and finished in the house.
 Theirs is only have a small operation (60-100 trees), but they are able to supply friends and family with some of the best syrup around!
 Their syrup has travelled across Canada, and overseas to England, Scotland, Sweden, Germany, Japan and Australia.

-Block designed by Pat Barr and Debra Jackson.
+Block designed by: Pat Barr and Debra Jackson.

-8 Anne Street, Millbrook
+Address: 8 Anne Street, Millbrook

-A replica of the quilt Liz Avery’s mother made for her in 1985, this unique appliqué quilt block bursting with lupins, foxgloves, fuschias and forget-me-nots recalls for Liz her grandfather’s mountaintop garden, aptly named Peak, located in Springville, New York State.
+A replica of the quilt Liz Avery’s mother made for her in 1985, this unique appliqué quilt block bursting with lupins, foxgloves, fuchias and forget-me-nots recalls for Liz her grandfather’s mountaintop garden, aptly named Peak, located in Springville, New York State.
 Liz remembers her mother’s father teaching her as a young child how to wear foxgloves on her fingers and make hollyhock dolls.
 Creativity runs in the family: Liz’s mother, Kashi Carter, was well known, mid 20th century, for her handcrafted sets of historical dolls that became valuable collectibles.
 A former member of the Oakville Stitchery Guild, Liz herself is a skilled and ingenious needleworker, and always has at least half a dozen projects underway when she isn’t out in her own beautiful garden or up to something creative in the village and beyond.

 Liz and her husband Hal moved to this Second Empire home with its characteristic cedar shake Mansard roof in 2005.
 The house was built by carriage maker Alexander Ferguson in 1863.
 The property extends down to a meandering stream where, a century ago, Gordon McIvor’s oatmeal mill stood just to the east.
 Liz has created a small pond that features water iris, lily pads and wild phlox.
 A series of colourful flower beds cover the slope from house to pond and, in front, memories of Peak Garden are reflected in the hollyhocks and lupins.